 Genius Bonus: Just how many players noticed that "Nightfall" starts at 26:30 Hours?note If you still don't get it, days only have 24 hours on Earth.
 Reach's days are twenty-seven hours long.

-BRUTES.
-IN.
-FIREFIGHT.
-They always land one lucky stick.
+Brutes in Firefight, who always land at least one lucky stick.
 Kiss that Perfection medal you were going for goodbye.

 Grunts with Fuel Rod Cannons.